 Canyon might be best known for its carbon fibre races bikes like the Ultimate and Aeroad, but it does a nice line of aluminium bikes, and they offer excellent value for money.
 The Endurace is the company’s distance and comfort orientated model, with a taller front end and larger volume tyres to provide more comfort.
 The range starts from just £799 for full Shimano Tiagra drivetrain with Mavic Aksium wheels and Continental Grand Prix SL tyres.
 A lot of bike for not a lot of cash.

 Another big bike brand investing in top-end aluminium is further proof that there is plenty of life in the material.
 The Emonda ALR is named after the superlight Emonda carbon fibre race bike and features a frame that weighs in at just 1,050g.
 That’s for a size 56.
 Very impressive.
 It’s made from 300 Series Aluminium (whatever that is) with Invisible Weld Technology that is a process claimed by Trek to save weight.
 The 2019 Emonda ALR 5, above, comes with the full new Shimano 105 R7000 group and Bontrager Affinity Tubeless Ready wheels.

-Finally, there is the Cannondale CAAD12, the latest aluminium road bike from the company that was in the vanguard of developing and popularising aluminium right through the 1980s and '90s , and now offers the CAAD12 with a choice of discs or rim brakes.
-The previous CAAD10 was a highly regarded aluminium frame, light and stiff enough for racing and comfortable enough for the long jaunt, and it did a lot to promote the virtue of aluminium frames over more expensive carbon rivals.
+Finally, there is the Cannondale CAAD13, the latest aluminium road bike from the company that was in the vanguard of developing and popularising aluminium right through the 1980s and '90s, and now offers the CAAD13 with a choice of disc or direct-mount rim brakes.
+The previous CAAD12, and the CAAD10 before it, were highly regarded aluminium frames, light and stiff enough for racing and comfortable enough for the long jaunt, and did a lot to promote the virtue of aluminium frames over more expensive carbon rivals.
+(You may wonder what happened to the CAAD11; we think Cannondale chose to swerve handing the cycling press an excuse for another round of lame Spinal Tap gags, and for that we are nothing but grateful.)